gadflyplayerone/prime-finder-c/README.md

 pm2 logs prime-finder-omp64 # stream stdout/stderr
 ```

 PM2 exposes the process console output plus CPU and per-core utilization for each configured binary.
+The binary now line-buffers stdout and immediately flushes stderr so log lines appear in PM2 without delay.
 Stop or clear sessions with `pm2 stop <name>` / `pm2 delete <name>`.

 ---